zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/prepare-target/prepare-target.md

 ## Introduction

 Up to now we have created all of the necessary resources using Terraform in OCI.
-It is now time to prepare the Target Database, ATP.
+It is now time to prepare the Target Database, the Autonomous database.

 *Estimated lab time*: 10 minutes